Who are the top ten porn companies in the world today?

 The popular porn company is headquartered in Cyprus but has a global reach which regularly places it in the top 50 websites in countries as diverse as French Polynesia (26th most popular website) and Sri Lanka (10th most popular website).

-As well as receiving an income from its members and through advertising the website has spawned many spin-off streams of revenue including a sex doll (xHamsterina) and a Belgian beer.
+As well as receiving an income from its members and through advertising the website has spawned many spin-off streams of revenue including a sex doll (xHamsterina), live adult cams, and a Belgian beer.
 Porn studios are queueing up for the exposure that comes with a top ranking on sites like XHamster.

 Owing to the way the company is set up it is unclear how much Hammy Media Limited is actually worth but conservative estimates place this in the order of $62.2 million.